ITpavitra/ADJ_Pavitra-/swingprograms/README.md

-#Basic Hello Program Using Swing-
+Basic Hello Program Using Swing

 This program displays the message "Hello!
 VI C, Welcome to Swing Programming" in blue color with a plain font of size 32 using JFrame and JLabel.